wvlet/airframe/docs/src/main/tut/docs/use-cases.md

 val service = new YourService(t, s1, s2, ...)
 ```

-However, this approach is not scalable if you need to use more services in your class, or if you need to implement applications that require different subsets of services.
+However, this approach is not scalable if you need to use more services in your class or if you need to implement applications that require different subsets of services.

-If you implement such services as [traits](http://docs.scala-lang.org/tutorials/tour/traits.html) in Scala, it will be quite easy to compose applications that depends on many services.
+If you write such services as [traits](http://docs.scala-lang.org/tutorials/tour/traits.html) in Scala, it will be quite easy to compose applications that depends on many services.
 Here is an example of defining services using Airframe and Scala traits:
 ```scala
 import wvlet.airframe._